e1abrador/web.Monitor/README.md

 **Flexible Setup:** You can add individual URLs or load a list of URLs from a file.

-**Persistent Storage:** It uses the shelve module to store the web data in a database file, allowing persistence across runs.
+**Persistent Storage:** It uses sqlite module to store the web data in a database file, allowing persistence across runs.

 **Detailed Logging:** It doesn't just check if the page is up, but also logs the HTTP code, content length, and the page title.